LaxarJS/laxar/docs/manuals/flow_and_places.md

 This flow is typical for a wizard-like application, as it allows a forward and backward navigation, but only sparsely jumping in between pages.
 The first place in the example is called *introduction*, which simply displays a page and just lets the user navigate to the *next* target, which would be resolved to the place *interests*.
-Here a page is displayed where the user can input his interests, e.g. his hobbies or music taste.
+Here a page is displayed where the user can input interests such as hobbies or music taste.
 As we are in the middle of a wizard, there is a *previous* target reachable now in addition to the *next* and *help* targets.
 Unsurprisingly the *previous* target references the place *introduction* again.
 The *next* target instead leads us to another new place with identifier *profession*.
 The *profession* place may only lead us back to the *interests* place via the *previous* target.

-May be some pages have some tricky input components or there are some advices for which things to share.
+Let us assume that some pages have tricky input components or that there is some advice on which things to share.
 This is where the *help* targets come into play.
-Both, the *interests* and the *profession* page, have such a target.
+Both the *interests* and the *profession* page, have such a target.

-Nevertheless the places behind these targets are different depending on the source page.
+Nevertheless the places behind these targets are different depending on the source page, but the same help-indicating widget might be used to present navigation controls.
-This makes understanding of navigation concepts simple and provides contextual semantics.
+This allows to understand the navigational structure of an application without having to access the application logic.
-Returning from the help pages works in a similar way via the *back* targets leading to the respective places.
+Returning from the help pages works in a similar way, with *back* targets leading to the respective places.

 ## Entry Points

-The previous sections covered the concepts of navigation within the scope of one LaxarJS application.
+The previous sections covered the concepts of navigation within the scope of one LaxarJS application, and entering an application through a URL.
-Additionally it is also often necessary to integrate a use case implemented as a LaxarJS application within the context of another external application.
+Additionally it may be necessary to integrate a use case implemented as a LaxarJS application within the context of another external application that does not support a transfer of control through a URL change.

-For example the process of collecting data on interests and profession could be part of a larger application creating a personal profile of a person.
+For example, the process of collecting data on interests and profession could be part of a larger application creating a personal profile of a person.
 The host application might have been be implemented in a totally different technology, like [Ruby on Rails](http://rubyonrails.org/) or [JSP](http://en.wikipedia.org/wiki/JavaServer_Pages).
 There should be some way for this application to give control to the LaxarJS application and pass in some parameters.